 Christopher L. Asplund

-I am a cognitive neuroscientist who explores our amazing cognitive abilities and how they are realized in the brain.
+I am a cognitive (neuro)scientist, meaning that I explore our amazing cognitive abilities and how they are realized in the brain.

 Image credit: Gwenisha Liaw

-I am also an inaugural faculty member at Yale-NUS College in the Division of Social Sciences.
+I am a faculty member at Yale-NUS College in the Division of Social Sciences.
 As a liberal arts college, Yale-NUS focuses on excellent undergraduate education from the humanities to the sciences, active learning in small seminar-style classes, participation in community initiatives, and deep investigation through research.

-In addition to my primary appointment as an Assistant Professor at Yale-NUS, I am a Primary Investigator at the N.1 Institute for Health at the National University of Singapore (NUS), and I hold courtesy joint appointments with the NUS Department of Psychology, the Institute for Digital Medicine (WiSDM; Yong Loo Lin School of Medicine), the Centre for Sleep and Cognition (Yong Loo Lin School of Medicine), and the program in Neuroscience and Behavioural Disorders (Duke-NUS Medical School).
+In addition to my position as an Associate Professor at Yale-NUS, I am a Primary Investigator at the N.1 Institute for Health at the National University of Singapore (NUS), and I hold courtesy joint appointments with the NUS Department of Psychology, the Institute for Digital Medicine (WiSDM; Yong Loo Lin School of Medicine), the Centre for Sleep and Cognition (Yong Loo Lin School of Medicine), and the program in Neuroscience and Behavioural Disorders (Duke-NUS Medical School).